offthehandle/MemoryPlayer/README.md

 Memory Player is fully documented with JS Doc.
 [Http-server](https://www.npmjs.com/package/http-server) is recommended to run the [documentation site](documentation/).

 ## Supported Browsers
-Memory Player is developed as a fully responsive mobile and desktop solution.
-It is tested in all major browsers and on tablet and smartphone devices.
-A required gesture to restart playback on smartphones was taken into consideration.
-The player is styled across all screen sizes and exposes the controls that make sense for the best experience on the given device.
+Memory Player is a fully responsive solution that is developed and tested on multiple mobile devices and desktop browsers.
+The gesture required on smartphones to restart playback is handled by the player to prevent any error.
+Styling covers all screen sizes and exposes the right controls for the best experience on any device.

 #### Works on browsers
 * Chrome